EmbSoft3/Pong/README.md

 Please note, that by default, the application is compiled in release mode with optimizations enabled (**-Ofast**).

+## Installation and execution

+Copy the built `.elf` file and the [icon](Pong/Storage/mk_pong.bmp) to the `mk/apps/pong` directory on the storage device (SD card or USB flash drive) used by the target board.

+Once Mk is running, **Pong** is installed by default.
+Click on the icon to run the application.

 ## License

 **Copyright (C)** 2024 **RENARD Mathieu**.
 All rights reserved.